 Phra Pidta is well known for its ability to protect the wearer against harm and danger.
 Harm can come in many ways.
 Kelantan's arcane sciences in creating supreme Pidta is long known since Wat Uttamaram started this tradition of making powerful Pidta.
 Without exception Porthan Goi's Pidta is also supreme against harm.
 Here is a sharing of experience on my recent encounter.

-Very recently (date??, July 2012), on a hot sunny afternoon while driving around in KL area, I beat the red light at a cross road junction.
-Right after beating the red light, I saw a traffic policeman on his motorcycle.
-It was too late for me to do anything, except thinking that I will surely get a fine because I was caught red handed.
+Very recently (date??, July 2012), on a hot sunny afternoon while driving around in KL city center, I beat the red light at a cross road junction.
+Right after beating the red light traffic, I saw a traffic policeman on his motorcycle coming right after my vehicle.
+It was too late for me to do anything, except thinking that I will surely get a summon because I was caught red handed.
 Sure enough the policeman tailed my car from behind.
-Mentally I made a quick request to this recent Pidta batch that I was wearing at that moment to help me escape from this unwanted traffic summon.
+Mentally I made a quick request to this recent Pidta batch that I was wearing at that day to help me escape from this unwanted traffic summon.
 Within a short while, that traffic policeman caught up with my car and signaled me to pull over at the road side.
 I remembered my Pidta was hanging outside my shirt without being obscured when encountering the policeman.
 I was asked to produce my driving license and identity card.
 After a brief conversation, the policeman returned my license and he appeared to be very courteous.
 The policeman then ushered me to leave in a very friendly manner.
 It surprised me as though nothing had happened and the probable cause maybe due to the universal Pidta's signature - hands covering eyes.

 I was delighted that I don't have to fork out any "courtesy money" nor pay the summon from this traffic offence which is considered major.
-In essence, this incident had taught me the lesson not to beat the red light traffic in the future.
+In essence, this incident had taught me the lesson not to beat the traffic in the future.
 Others may have came across similar experience in escaping from harm and danger in many different ways.
-The above story is just sharing of my own experience with this Pidta batch.
+The above story is just sharing of my own experience with this Pidta batch which I believed has Metta Mahaniyom's efficacy.
 There is a rationale for me to include the wording 'Supremacy' in Porthan Goi's Pidta for its harm-proof efficacy that have been proven before in other previous batches.
 It's important to note that each and everyone of us has different karmic levels.
 Who knows maybe another wearer of this same Pidta batch may get a traffic summon instead.
 Therefore, you are advised to use your own discretion in relating to this experience sharing.

 Porthan Goi is ranked no. 4 in Kelantan's Sangha Order.
 For those who don't know Porthan Goi yet he is also a "Bomoh Siam" with capability in countering paranormal activities.
 According to a story related to me by a Kampong Tendong folk, there was an incident involving a very rich businessman in Kelantan whom did not believe in charity or ghost spirits.
 Despite being rich and successful, he will handout RM50 only and not even a bit more in donation money to Wat Tendong.
 One day the businessman moved with his whole family to a newly constructed mansion.
 The whole family experienced paranormal activities at night with door knocking, people walking around in the middle of the night when everybody is supposed to be sleeping.